harystyleseze/alx-system_engineering-devops/0x00-shell_basics/README.md

-This task is about printing the current working directory.
+This task is to print the list contents in the present working directory.